nicksellen/projects/baseNode_docConst.md

 # Constitution

 ## Preamble
-`name` nodeN is another node in the space network, a project to provide a physical platform for other projects and the people doing them, a bunch of people in some flats in East Germany.. people serve themselves, the project and the rest of the world. a set of **assets** dedicated to the fulfillment of certain **purposes**.
-The assets are governed by and for an association of people as a common-pool resources according to general **principles** and specific **roles** and **processes**.
+k2022 is a space governed as a commons.
 The governance model has three layers: the constitutional layer, the collective layer and the operational layer.

 The constitutional layer describes the core agreements upon which the other layers are built.
 It is documented in the Constitution (this document.)
 It defines the roles that people can adopt and the processes by which changes at the different layers can be made amongst other things.
 Changes at this layer take the most time and energy and should thus occur at the lowest rate.

 The collective layer describes agreements which are more specific and fluid than those at the constitutional layer.
 It is documented in the [Collective-choices.](url.here) It could include things such as policies, schedules or best-practices (e.g. a cleaning rota.)
 Changes at this layer take a medium amount of time and energy and should thus occur at a medium rate.

 The operational layer essentiually describes everything not described at the constitutional or collective layer.
 It is not centrally documented.
 It could include things such as sub-group agreements, informal agreements or norms (e.g. arranging a workshop.)
-Changes at this layer take the least time and energy and should thus occur at the  the fastest rate.
+Changes at this layer take the least time and energy and should thus occur at the fastest rate.

 ## Resources
 1. The buildings [Kantstraße 20 & 22, 04808 Wurzen](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081), herein referred to as 'the space'.
 (The space is legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein) which is registered with Landesdirektion Sachsen.)